-The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
+The school will provide advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation

-The school's Social networking policy can be found on the website and in the policy file and is made available to all staff who must sign that they have read and agreed it.
+The school's Social Networking Policy can be found on the website and in the policy file and will be made available to all staff who must sign that they have read and agreed it.